Cover for Bodily Injury and Property Damage

 Consider an example of a Company which has an Occurrence Based CGL Policy with a Policy Period of 1st Jan 2019 to 31 December 2019.
 A customer of the company suffers a bodily injury because of a defective product on 1st March 2019 and a claim was reported on 10th March 2022.
 An Occurrence Based Policy will provide coverage since the Incident happened within the Policy Period.

-The Bodily Injury and Property Damage Section of a Commercial General Liability Insurance covers the Defence Costs and Compensatory Damages that the insured Person or the Insured Company becomes legally liable to pay on account of the Bodily Injury or Property Damage suffered by third parties.
+The Bodily Injury and Property Damage Section of a Commercial General Liability Insurance covers the Defense Costs and Compensatory Damages that the insured Person or the Insured Company becomes legally liable to pay on account of the Bodily Injury or Property Damage suffered by third parties.

 Bodily Injury means any injury, sickness or disease sustained by a person while Property Damage implies any physical injury to tangible property resulting in its loss of use.